 After Solvang, your next opportunity to stop on the California Coast will be at Pismo Beach – a quintessential California surf town!

 The main attraction of Pismo Beach is the stunning coastline that you find here along with the old school California feel.
 On a nice day, you can walk along the pier and spend an hour or two watching surfers hitting the waves.
-Alternatively, if you’re a surfer yourself, then you can rent a board and enjoying the great conditions which are suitable for beginners and advanced surfers.
+Alternatively, if you’re a surfer yourself, then you can rent a board and enjoy the great conditions which are suitable for beginners and advanced surfers.

 Pismo Beach makes a good stop for lunch if you have spent the night in Santa Barbara as there are a number of great independent cafes and restaurants to enjoy.
 We stopped at Shin’s Poke which is an excellent place to eat if you’re after a fresh poke bowl!